About Lydia Niziblian

 I'm an independent jewellery designer/maker, working from my studio in the heart of Whitchurch Village in Cardiff, my hometown.

-My core work is based around the concept of ‘discovered artefacts’.
 My jewellery designs feature a range of textures, patinas and finishes, exploring the concepts of weathering, aging and wear.
-These are brought to life with colourful gemstones, natural crystals, mineral specimens and bright flashes of keum-boo.
+These are brought to life with colourful, carefully selected gemstones, and contrasting textures and materials.

 All of my jewellery is very tactile, and intended to feel as interesting as it looks.